CryptoTotalWar/algorand_challenges/README.md

 ## Code Overview

 - `main.py`: The main script that connects to the Algorand testnet, generates accounts, and manages the mnemonic phrase.
-- `.env`: A file that stores the mnemonic phrase securely.
+- `.env`: A file that stores the mnemonic phrase securely after you run the main.py file.

 ### Key Functions